geoblink/design-system/src/elements/GeoAlert/GeoAlert.md

-Use the `GeoAlert` component to give visual feedback to your users about the result of a given action.
-You can customize the color to change the intention of the feedback and add icons or buttons to allow the user to perform actions on the alerts.
+Use `GeoAlert` component to give visual feedback to your users about the result of an action or insights to help them properly finish a task.
+You can customize the color to change the intention of the feedback and add icons or buttons to allow the user to perform actions right on the alerts.

 ```
 <div class="element-demo">